ai-xiaihai/AC215_RadIQ/medium_post.md

 - Ensure that all required containers are ready: in VM, run `sudo docker container ls`, should see three containers.
 - Go to browser and open `http://<External_IP>`.

+### Kubernetes

+Our application can also be deployed with scaling using Kubernetes Engine on Google Cloud Platform (GCP).
+Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers.
+It eliminates many of the manual processes involved in deploying and scaling containerized applications.
+With Kubernetes, you can cluster together groups of hosts running Linux containers, and Kubernetes helps you easily and efficiently manage those clusters.
+Our application leverages the power of Kubernetes for orchestration, ensuring that we can scale our services up or down as needed, handle load balancing, and automate deployment across multiple environments.

+To deploy the cluster on Kubernetes Engine on Google Cloud Platform (GCP), follow the steps below:

+- Search for each of these in the GCP search bar and click enable to enable these API's
+  -  Compute Engine API
+  -  Service Usage API
+  -  Cloud Resource Manager API
+  -  Google Container Registry API
+  -  Kubernetes Engine API

+- Get the credentials `deployment.json` and `gcp-service.json`, and put in `/src/secrets`.
+- Open terminal, go into `src/deployment` and run `sh docker-shell.sh` to enter the deployment container.
+- Build and Push Docker Containers to GCR (Google Container Registry) `ansible-playbook deploy-docker-images.yml -i inventory.yml`.
+- Create & deploy Kubernetes cluster: `ansible-playbook deploy-k8s-cluster.yml -i inventory.yml --extra-vars cluster_state=present`.
+- Delete Kubernetes cluster: `ansible-playbook deploy-k8s-cluster.yml -i inventory.yml --extra-vars cluster_state=absent`